List of Fast & Furious characters: Deckard Shaw

 Hobbs & Shaw introduces his sister Hattie and reveals that he was framed for killing his old black ops team, 8-years previously, by Brixton Lore, who is now cybernetically enhanced by Eteon, an organization that believes that human extinction is inevitable and seek to prevent this through mass murder of the weak via an artificially engineered virus that Hattie has injected into herself.
 Forced to work with Luke Hobbs, Shaw is able to extract the virus from Hattie and then defeat Brixton.

 Shaw later makes a cameo appearance in the post-credits scene of F9, where he is shown trying to interrogate a man for some information when he gets an unexpected visit from Han, shocking him as he believed him to be dead.
-Deckard Shaw is portrayed by Jason Statham.
+Deckard Shaw is portrayed by Jason Statham and young Deckard is portrayed by Joshua Coombes.

+Shaw appears in a minor role in Fast X, where he finds Han and Dom's crew at his doorstep.
+Shaw believes that Han is coming for revenge and the two fight.
+After they are infiltrated by the Agency, Shaw and Han work together to fight them, making amends in the process, after which Shaw is forced to leave the group to go find Magdalene who is being tracked by Dante.